Ali-Mahzarnia/RLmaze/README.md

 # RLmaze-HW-
-Reinforcement learning, Maze problem.
-(Asisgnment solution of Machin learning course at UNCC)
+Reinforcement learning for a Maze problem.